ejdostal/Data_projects_TripleTen/SuperNova_Externship_README.md

 ## SuperNova MGU

 As mentioned above, this data project was coducted for the company, SuperNova MGU.
 SuperNova's mission is to redefine insurance excellence and it brings together a team of seasoned industry leaders dedicated to innovation and efficiency with a broker-centric approach.
-You can[read more SuperNova MGU here at their website. ]([https://supernovamgu.com/)
+You can [read more SuperNova MGU here at their website. ](https://supernovamgu.com/)

 <img width="1106" alt="Screenshot 2024-06-03 at 2 24 18 PM" src="https://github.com/ejdostal/Data_projects_TripleTen/assets/151595335/086c4cea-3d61-44b4-9bff-df5916323d6d">